-- (1) The following are the disciplinary sanctions that may be imposed for academic misconduct. - (a) An oral reprimand; - (b) A written reprimand presented only to the student; - (c) An assignment to repeat the work, to be graded on its merits; - (d) A lower or failing grade on the particular assignment or test; - (e) A lower grade in the course; - (f) A failing grade in the course; - (g) Removal of the student from the course in progress; - (h) A written reprimand to be included in the student's disciplinary file; - (i) Removal from their academic program of study; - (i) Disciplinary probation: or - (k) Suspension or expulsion from the college.

-(2) One or more of the disciplinary sanctions listed in sub.
+- (1) The following are the disciplinary sanctions that may be imposed for academic misconduct. - a.
+An oral reprimand; - b.
+A written reprimand presented only to the student; - c.
+An assignment to repeat the work, to be graded on its merits; - d.
+A lower or failing grade on the particular assignment or test; - e.
+A lower grade in the course; - f.
+A failing grade in the course; - g.
+Removal of the student from the course in progress; - h.
+A written reprimand to be included in the student's disciplinary file; - i.
+Removal from their academic program of study; - j.
+Disciplinary probation; or - k.
+Suspension or expulsion from the college. - (2) One or more of the disciplinary sanctions listed in sub.
 (1) May be imposed for an incident of academic misconduct.

-Disciplinary sanction imposed at the discretion of the instructor.
+Disciplinary sanction imposed at the discretion of the instructor: